MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/how-to-plan-apps-for-Teams-mobile.md

 </details>

 ### Dashboarding and data visualization apps
-You can plan dashboarding and data visualization apps on Teams mobile platform.
+You can understand how to build plan dashboarding and data visualization apps on Teams mobile platform.

 **Consumption**